Outlier-robust subsampling techniques for persistent homology: Existing landmark selection methods

 \subsection{Dense core subsets}

-In the tutorial accompanying the PH software package {\sc javaPlex}, Adams and Tausz~\cite{Adams2014} mention that using so-called dense core subsets before applying the maxmin algorithm can help overcome the selection of outliers as landmarks.
-This approach, however, is not considered as one of the standard approaches for landmark selection and we did not find examples where it was used for this purpose.
-De Silva and Carlsson~\cite{deSilva2004} and Carlsson \emph{et al.}~\cite{Carlsson2008} apply dense core subsets to identify dense regions in their data sets.
+The tutorial accompanying the PH software package {\sc javaPlex}~\citep{Adams2014} mentions that using so-called dense core subsets before applying the maxmin algorithm can help overcome the selection of outliers as landmarks.
+This approach, however, is not considered as one of the standard approaches for landmark selection and we did not find examples where it was used in practice for this purpose.
+De Silva and Carlsson, 2004 and Carlsson \emph{et al.}, 2008 apply dense core subsets to identify dense regions in their datasets.
 The authors subsequently use the maxmin landmarks to study the topology of these dense regions.

 Dense core subsets are based on assigning density values to every point: for an integer $K$, the density value assigned to a point $y \in D$ is $\frac{1}{\rho_K(y)}$, where $\rho_K(y)$ is the distance to the $K$-th nearest neighbour of $y$.
-Large values of $K$ provide a measure of the global density around the point in the data set, while smaller values of $K$ give a more local perspective.
-Using the density values, one can select the $m$ densest points in the data set as a dense core subset.
-Given a data set, it is not clear what values of $K$ to use.
-As shown in~\cite{deSilva2004}, different values for $K$ and $m$ can produce markedly different subsets.
+Large values of $K$ provide a measure of the global density around the point in the dataset, while smaller values of $K$ give a more local perspective.
+Using the density values, one can select the $m$ densest points in the dataset as a dense core subset.
+Given a dataset, it is not clear what values of $K$ to use.
+Different values for $K$ and $m$ can produce markedly different subsets~\citep{deSilva2004}.

-For our comparisons in Subsection~\ref{Subsubsec:DenseCoreComparison}, instead of selecting a dense subset and then performing the maxmin algorithm to select landmarks, as proposed by Adams and Tausz~\cite{Adams2014}, we choose the $m$ densest points in the data as landmarks.
-This enables us to determine whether the information on which our own landmark selection technique (PH landmarks) is based differs from that given by the $K$-th nearest neighbour of a data point.
+For our comparisons in Subsection~\ref{Subsubsec:DenseCoreComparison}, instead of selecting a dense subset and then performing the maxmin algorithm to select landmarks, as proposed by \citep{Adams2014}, we choose the $m$ densest points in the data as landmarks.
+This enables us to determine how the information on which our own landmark selection technique (PH landmarks) is based differs from that given by the $K$-th nearest neighbour of a data point.